 Amazon JSON policy elements: NotPrincipal

-element to specify the IAM user, federated user, IAM
+element to deny access to all principals except the IAM user, federated

-role, Amazon Web Services account, Amazon service, or other principal that is not allowed or denied access to a resource.
-The
+user, IAM role, Amazon Web Services account, Amazon service, or other principal specified in the

 NotPrincipal